oristopo/nanoTAPR/README.md

 ![](./media/image17.png)
 *1 meter cable terminated in 50-ohm load `without` fixture calibration applied.
-The polar scale is zoomed 2.5:1 to show more details.*
+Polar scale is zoomed 2.5:1 to show more details.*

 ![](./media/image18.png)
 *1 meter cable terminated in 50-ohm load `with` fixture calibration applied.
-The polar scale is zoomed 2.5:1 to show more details.*
+Polar scale is zoomed 2.5:1 to show more details.*

 ![](./media/image19.png)
-*1 meter cable terminated in 50-ohm load `without` fixture calibration applied.*
+*Rectangular display of S11 for 1 meter cable terminated by 50-ohm load `without` fixture calibration applied.*
-*Rectangular display of S11.*

 ![](./media/image20.png)
-*1 meter cable terminated in 50-ohm load `with` fixture calibration applied.*
+*Rectangular display of S11 for 1 meter cable terminated by 50-ohm load `with` fixture calibration applied.*
-*Rectangular display of S11.*

 Appendix 1 Overview of S Parameters
 ===================================